 Living in Houston

 The city of Houston is diverse in Texas.
 It embraces various ethnicity and cultures.
-You would see from the graffiti walls the city pride and colorful celebration of life.
-Downtown Houston is also an exciting place to visit with lots of fun things to do and see.
+You would see the city’s pride and colorful celebration of life from the graffiti walls.
+Downtown Houston is also exciting, with lots of fun things to do and see.

 Is it cheaper to live in Houston or Dallas?

-If you need $43,000 to live comfortably in Houston, you have to earn $50,000 to maintain that same standard in Dallas.
+If you need $43,000 to live comfortably in Houston, you must earn $50,000 to maintain that same standard in Dallas.
 Here is the cost of living comparison:

 - Housing cost is 28% lower in Houston